 My uncle Tom, who, thanks to a 1942 law degree and a quick analytical mind, traveled the nation with the vital US Army Quartermaster Corp.
 My dad, who, due to the needs of war finished medical school in just 3 years, was sent to fight in the Pacific as a US Navy lieutenant and a warship’s medical officer — all at age 25.

 Both survived those times of conflict — but seldom told their children how — and prospered as successful professionals in the post-war years.
 My dad practiced medicine until the early 1990s and Tom was a prominent Manhattan corporate lawyer for half a century.
 They both married good women and my family included 8 children and Uncle Tom’s was 5.
-Their mom Alice died in 1955 at my parent’s home in Monmouth Beach.
+Their mom Alice died in late Summer 1955 at my parent’s home in Monmouth Beach.

 In these very trying times, it’s uplifting to see the vitality of family.